 Lectures, problems, and computer simulations developing the fundamental principles of classical and quantum statistical mechanics.
 Subjects include probability theory, the foundations of ensemble development, and their application to classical, Fermi, and Bose systems.
 Of special interest is the phenomenology of phase transitions and the modern development of the renormalization group.
-Prereq: PHYS 335.
-Offered in spring 2015, 2017, 2020, 2023.
+Offered in spring periodically.